 Dip the paintbrush in the gold mixture, then tap the paintbrush with your other hand to get gold speckles on your chocolate egg.

-Aren’t these edible chocolate Easter eggs AMAZING?!
 They are so smooth and perfect.

-It’s great because the chocolate Easter egg mold does most of the work for you!
+The chocolate Easter egg mold does most of the work for you!

 - Place them on the Easter table in an edible nest

-- Wrap them up as Easter dinner treats or Easter party favors
+- Wrap them up as party favors

-- Leave them out to look at as a decoration
+- Leave them out as a decoration

 Now that you know how to make chocolate Easter eggs, what colors will you try?